LinaDongXMU/FGNN/README.md

-# Reliable prediction of the binding affinity of protein-ligand complexes with fusion of graph neural networks and 3D structure-based complex graph
+# FGNN: Reliable prediction of the binding affinity of protein-ligand complexes with fusion of graph neural networks and 3D structure-based complex graph

 The work has been submitted.